Peter Morris (English footballer)

-Peter John Morris (born 8 November 1943 in Stockbridge) is an English former professional footballer and manager.
+Peter John Morris (born 8 November 1943 in Shirebrook) is an English former professional footballer and manager.
 During his career he made over 300 appearances for Mansfield Town and over 200 for Ipswich Town.
 His one goal for Norwich City was scored against title-chasing Queens Park Rangers on 17 April 1976.
 He was also a manager with numerous league and non-league clubs, and notably was player-manager when Mansfield Town were promoted to the Second Division in 1976-77.